leo1200/jf1uids/README.md

 - [x] 1D, 2D and 3D hydrodynamics and magnetohydrodynamics simulations
 - [x] provably divergence free magnetic fields based on the approach of [Pang and Wu (2024)](https://arxiv.org/abs/2410.05173) (different from their approach not yet provably positivity preserving)
-- [x] a first implementation of self-gravity based on a simple source term approach
+- [x] novel (possibly) conservative self gravity scheme, stable at strong discontinuities
 - [x] spherically symmetric simulations such that mass and energy are conserved based on the scheme of [Crittenden and Balachandar (2018)](https://doi.org/10.1007/s00193-017-0784-y)
 - [x] backwards and forwards differentiable with adaptive timestepping
 - [x] easily extensible, all code is open source